kliiva5/UnityApp/README.md

 ## Additional content

-No addtional content was added during this assignement, since the maker has little experience with Unity.
+No additional content was added during this assignement, since the maker has little experience with Unity.

 ## Used technologies
 * [Unity](https://unity.com/) (v 2019.1.0f2)